 This wedding embodied modern artistic elegance.
 The Salt Lake Hardware Building made the perfect canvas for this stunning reception.
-The wedding's three elements that were painted throughout the reception were; white orchids, terrariums, and a pop of pink and orange from the bridal party.
+The wedding's main elements that were painted throughout the reception were; white orchids, terrariums, and a pop of pink and orange from the bridal party.

 This bride was was excited about so many different ideas.
 It was such a blast working with such an artistic family.
 The Bride's Mother and Father welded the unique terrariums for the tables just off of a picture I found.

 There were so many details that I loved about this wedding ... from the 9 ft orchid arrangements that almost looked as if they were floating against the rustic brick wall ... to the glass orb chandelier in the cool lounge area.
 I really enjoyed mixing the modern clean elements with the romantic white flowers.
 The white orchids were definitely a stand out feature at this wedding.
 I loved mixing the live potted orchids with the moss runner down the center tables.
 It was an incredible event for an equally incredible couple.